Specializing in Opaline Mutations

 Hector's Opaline Lovebirds Aviary

-I've been working on adding photos for your viewing pleasure to view progress through breeding peach face lovebirds.
+I've been working on adding and deleting photos for your viewing pleasure to view progress through breeding peach face lovebirds.
 "2004 through 2014" in Gallery page very soon now which i'll upload in the next few weeks.

 I have one of the cleanest bloodlines in the lower 48.
 I spent years selectively breeding blues and pallid to establish my bloodline in True blue white face Opaline, Cobalt, Edge dilute, blue turquoise, violet pied, recessive pied, turquoise, violet, pallid, blue and phenotype combinations.